Stock events for The Kroger Co. (KR)

 Ownership

-The ownership of Kroger is predominantly held by institutional investors, who collectively owned approximately 76% of the company's shares as of January 22, 2025.
-Major institutional shareholders include The Vanguard Group Inc., BlackRock, Inc., and Berkshire Hathaway Inc. Individual investors and company insiders hold smaller stakes, with insiders owning roughly 0.41% to 0.44%.
+The Kroger Co. is predominantly owned by institutional investors, holding approximately 76% to 80.93% of the company's shares.
+Major institutional shareholders include The Vanguard Group, Inc., BlackRock, Inc., Berkshire Hathaway Inc., and State Street Global Advisors, Inc. Individual insiders hold a smaller percentage, typically around 0.41% to 0.5% of Kroger's total outstanding shares.

 Ask Our Expert AI Analyst